Open Accessibility Menu

 • Written By: Jonathan Kaplan, MD

 Plantar Fasciitis is the inflammation of a thick band of tissue that runs from the bottom of your foot and connects your heel bone to your toes, called plantar fascia.
-We recently spoke to Dr. Jonathan Kaplan, an orthopedic foot and ankle surgeon with HOI, to get answers to commonly asked questions regarding treatment options to help with inflammation and pain caused by plantar fasciitis.
+We recently spoke to an orthopedic foot and ankle surgeon with HOI, to get answers to commonly asked questions regarding treatment options to help with inflammation and pain caused by plantar fasciitis.

 What are the best sneakers for those with plantar fasciitis?